 In a randomized controlled trial conducted in 1999 to 2000, The BMJ found no difference in article acceptance rates or review quality for papers with signed and published peer reviews (versus those undergoing a traditional closed process).
 However, potential reviewers were likely to refuse participation in the study, and reviewers whose work would be signed and published took longer to write their reviews.

 European Journal of Neuroscience, which publishes signed peer review, reports: “The reviews that we receive are just as rigorous and fair as they were before the change.
 If anything, the quality of the reviews has improved as the reviewers know that they will be publicly accountable for their comments.”

-In a trial of 5 Elsevier journals (published, anonymous review): “Ten [out of 16] journal editors said that since the pilot study, they noticed that the reports were more in depth and constructive for authors, 5 did not notice any difference, and 1 did not reply to this question.”
+In a survey associated with the same trial of 5 Elsevier journals (published, optionally signed): “Ten [out of 16] journal editors said that since the pilot study, they noticed that the reports were more in depth and constructive for authors, 5 did not notice any difference, and 1 did not reply to this question.”

 Nature Communications reports: “Anecdotal evidence from reviewers […] indicates that they will make a greater effort to ensure that their report is thorough and appropriate for publication.
 Thus, we should see more thoughtfully written and comprehensive reviews in our published articles.”

 In this study published in BMJ Open, the main findings were that the quality of peer review reports was slightly higher in BMC Infectious Diseases (publication of signed peer review) compared with BMC Microbiology (single-blind peer review), but there was no difference for the signed & published versus single-blind review in the Journal of Inflammation.
 These results suggest that it may be advantageous to use open peer review but they do not undermine the validity of using the single-blind approach.